 - include full citation details for all materials

 - include a copy of items that are only available in print

 - include documents as hardcopy or as pdf files (for pdf files use a CD or USB drive)

 - do not send printouts of items already available online through ANU subscription databases and the web.

-Copies of articles, book chapters and reading bricks for scanning should:
+Copies of articles and book chapters for scanning should: